Germany’s foreign policy parameters

 Economic powerhouse Shanghai

-German foreign policy seeks to make the most of the opportunities globalization offers and to minimize its risks.
-Managing globalization requires groundrules.
-In this context Germany is focusing also on new themes such as resource security, climate protection, water-related issues, migration and freedom of the Internet.
+German foreign policy seeks to make the most of the opportunities globalisation offers and to minimise its risks.
+Managing globalisation requires ground rules.
+In this context, Germany is focusing on new issues such as resource security, climate protection, water-related issues, migration and freedom of the internet.
+The course for the future of our planet is set in far-reaching ways at global climate conferences, such as that in Paris in 2015.
+Germany has been campaigning for decades for binding agreements on ambitious climate targets.

-Although Europe and the transatlantic partnership remain its cornerstones, German foreign policy is now also focusing on forging and developing partnerships with new major players.
-In recent years China, India and Brazil and a host of other former developing countries have made huge gains in terms of political and economic clout.
-In February 2012, the German Government approved a strategy paper entitled “Shaping globalization – expanding partnerships – sharing responsibility”.
+Europe and the transatlantic partnership remain the cornerstones of German foreign policy.
+However, Germany is also concentrating on establishing and expanding partnerships with new global players.
+In recent years, China, India, Brazil and a host of other former developing countries have made huge gains in terms of political and economic clout.
+These countries are important players as regards shaping globalisation and have increasing international responsibility.

-Within the framework of the EU’s Strategic Partnerships, Germanypursues here a comprehensive approach, in which cultural relations and education policy instruments, intensified external economic promotion, intergovernmental consultations with major partners as well as civil society contacts all have a part to play.
+Within the framework of the EU’s strategic partnerships, Germany pursues a comprehensive approach in its foreign policy, in which cultural relations and education policy instruments, greater trade and investment promotion, intergovernmental consultations with major partners and civil society contacts all have a part to play.